Italy mafia boss arrested after 30 years on the run

 A young man when he went into hiding, he is now 60.
 Messina Denaro, who had a power base in the port city of Trapani, in western Sicily, was considered Sicily's Cosa Nostra top boss even while a fugitive.

 Messina Denaro was the last of three longtime fugitive top-level mafia bosses who had for decades eluded capture.
-His arrest comes 30 years and a day after the capture of convicted "boss of bosses" Salvatore "Toto" Riina, in a Palermo apartment after 23 years on the run.
+His arrest comes 30 years and a day after the capture of Riina, in a Palermo apartment after 23 years on the run.

 Join our commenting forum